Same day dispatch

 A woman drinking a glass of alcohol

 Alcohol Use Disorder (AUD) is a chronic disease that can have devastating effects on both physical and mental health.
 It is characterised by an inability to control or stop drinking despite negative consequences.
 This disorder can lead to a wide range of problems, including liver damage, relationship issues, and financial difficulties.
 Thus, it is vital to address the issue using alcohol testing methods.
-This article will present the assessment, how it works, and an understanding of the result.
+This article will present information on the assessment, how it works, and an understanding of the results.

-What is a Blood Alcohol Screening Test
+What Is a Blood Alcohol Screening Test?

 Additionally, various factors can influence the results of the blood alcohol testing.
 This includes the rate at which ethanol is metabolised in the body, the body weight, metabolism, and tolerance to liquor.
 The blood alcohol tests are highly beneficial as they allow early detection of drinking habits and excessive alcohol use.
 By identifying people who may need help, healthcare providers can offer appropriate support.